JOBS DONE

 - Private Sector Council of Honduras (COHEP), the umbrella private

-sector organization in Honduras –including the design and coordination of a general national assembly to reach agreement in recommended institutional changes which were implemented
+sector organization in Honduras –including the design and coordination of a general assembly to reach agreement on organizational changes that we recommended and were implemented

 - Government of Honduras (in export and investment promotion areas)